 Colleges That Change Lives

 In 1996, Loren Pope provided an alternative to traditional college rankings in his book Colleges That Change Lives, highlighting Cornell College and 39 of the other "best colleges you've never heard of."
-In the book's completely revised 2013-2014 edition, Cornell College is still featured prominently.
+In the book's latest edition, Cornell College is still featured prominently.

 Excerpts from Colleges That Change Lives

 The following excerpts illustrate the reasons that Cornell was again included in the list of colleges that change lives.